AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 You can use the Set Variable step to set value of a variable and define the order in which the values are set.
 The variable is set in the order the variable mappings are listed in the set variable step.

 Changes to variable values affect only the instance of the process in which the change occurs.
 For example, when a workflow is initiated and variable data changes, the changes affect only that instance of the workflow.
-The changes do not affect other instances of the workflow that were initiated previously or are initiated subsequently.
+The changes do not affect other instances of the workflow that were initiated previously or are initiated later.

 Depending on the data type of the variable, you can use the following options to set value of a variable: